elycruz/gulpw/README.md

   any otherwise it will use the one's that it has.
   - [ ] - Add 'compass' task to the 'build' task.
   - [ ] - Add testing (mocha, jasmine) tasks to 'build' task.
+  - [ ] - Make sure that 'concat' and 'minify' tasks have the same options.

 ### Version 0.2.0 Todos
 - [ ] - Tasks